balakreshnan/Samples2023/AzureML/promptflow2.md

 ![Architecture](https://github.com/balakreshnan/Samples2023/blob/main/AzureML/Images/promptflowcog10.jpg "Architecture")

 - Now we add evaulation step on the LLM
+- Setup the azure open ai connection
+- select the model deployment to use, i am using chat for gpt 3.5 turbo
+- Set the temperature and max token output
+- Send the output as prompt_text
+- you can change the prompt and run again
+- Try with different variations one shot, few shot examples in prompt
 - Bring python script flow into the graph
 - name it line_process
 - setup the inputs as below image